aarushbhattofficial/aarushbhattofficial.github.io/exposition/How Bohr Rose the Ranks.md

 ![Diagram of Thomson's 1904 atomic model.
 A uniform sphere of positive charge (shaded region, of radius b) contains n negative point charges arranged at equal intervals around a circle (of radius a).](https://aarushbhattofficial.github.io/images/exposition/How Bohr Rose the Ranks/1000060024.png)

-Diagram of Thomson's 1904 atomic model.
-A uniform sphere of positive charge (shaded region, of radius b) contains n negative point charges arranged at equal intervals around a circle (of radius a).
+<sup> Diagram of Thomson's 1904 atomic model.
+A uniform sphere of positive charge (shaded region, of radius b) contains n negative point charges arranged at equal intervals around a circle (of radius a).</sup>

-(Source : Early Atomic Models - From Mechanical to Quantum (1904-1913) by Charles Baily)
+<sup> (Source : Early Atomic Models - From Mechanical to Quantum (1904-1913) by Charles Baily)</sup>

 Thomson had analyzed a system of n electrons (mass m and charge –e), arranged on a ring of radius a, centered within a positive sphere of radius b.